UltimateDisney.com | DVD Review Index | Disney / Buena Vista TV Shows Page | Search UltimateDisney.com

 It is a bit of a stretch, however, to enjoy "Dinosaurs" as a Disney show.
 That's right, unlike other Disney-ushered sitcoms, which have included "The Golden Girls", "Home Improvement", and "Scrubs", "Dinosaurs" actually bears the Disney name and logo.
 This is sort of surprising, since even a fairly tame live action show like "Boy Meets World" has carried the Touchstone Television banner and "Dinosaurs" is, in its own words, "adult-themed."
 Perhaps the enormous success of Who Framed Roger Rabbit, which came under the Touchstone Pictures division but was widely connected to and subsequently embraced by Disney, led the company to associate the brand with this ambitious project from the get-go.
 I don't think many (if any) took offense to the series on account of this, but it's worth pointing out that the use of "damn" and "hell" and topics of drugs, sex, and alcohol are a bit unusual for something bearing the Disney name.
 To paraphrase Shakespeare, "Dinosaurs" would smell the same under any studio heading and I'm certainly not objecting to its content.
 But families mistaking this for a children's show on the medium and brand name are in for a bit of a surprise.
 Still, like "The Simpsons" which society downgraded over time from "shocking and edgy" to "okay for the kids", these fifteen-year-old "Dinosaurs" episodes are not bad for anyone who was alive when they first aired or was born shortly afterwards.

-Some of the most effective comedy on the series comes from parodying the modern world.
 Another area where the show clearly succeeds is in its self-referential humor.
 Many shows wait a while before poking fun at their own quirks, but "Dinosaurs" does so early on and with just the right amount of frequency.
 Some of the most clever laughs are found in this manner.
 Other jokes, especially early on, are a little bit obvious, but on the whole, the proceedings are generally pleasant and gently entertaining.

 With a look not quite like any show that has come before or since, one must comment at least briefly on the appearance of "Dinosaurs."
 The use of animatronic puppets that are also moved by a costumed performer and voiced by a third party seems especially elaborate and no doubt challenging.
 But, as you might expect, in order for "Dinosaurs" to ever make it to network television, the complicated techniques behind it were worked out beforehand.
 There is quite a fluidity in the lipsynch, movement, and interactions.
 It's hard to dispute that there is a weird aspect to the visuals, but on a show where talking basically saves living food from being eaten, the slightly off-kilter feel seems oddly appropriate.
 The series does a good job at disguising some limitations to the format (like Richfield's immobility and exaggerated size or the fact that we never see more than the legs of Earl's dance students in a strange dream sequence).
 On the other hand, non-puppetry visual effects, as sparse as they may be, leave a fair amount to be desired.
 Overall, the show's look is both sort of compelling (or interesting, rather) and also clearly a burden (notice how lightly populated the rare crowd scene is).
 In the end, the latter charge may have had more of a say than the former.

-"Dinosaurs" did not mark either the first or last time that the Disney studio would collaborate with many of the show's key executives.
 Despite a fair amount of media coverage, only 58 episodes of "Dinosaurs" ever aired on ABC.
 The show's relatively short lifespan can be traced to two obvious reasons, both connected: quite simply, the series cost far more than a typical sitcom and it didn't have the ratings to justify the production costs.
 The show premiered on ABC's Friday night TGIF lineup among other family comedies like "Full House" and "Family Matters", but was moved to Wednesday nights in front of single-camera adolescent dramedies "The Wonder Years" and "Doogie Howser, M.D." when it returned in the fall.
 By the end of its second season, it would return to TGIF behind "Matters" and "Step By Step", where it would remain for its under-seen junior year, before moving to Sunday nights and then disappearing altogether for nearly a year.

 Seven unaired installments surfaced when "Dinosaurs" went into syndication, bringing the total to 65 through two full and two abbreviated seasons.
 One of each is included on this The Complete First and Second Seasons DVD set, the series' first time on the format, but not on home video.
 Eight video cassettes, each holding two episodes, were released in the early '90s when customers buying TV series were not treated so well.
 The show's release on DVD can't be deemed too surprising.
 Long off the airwaves even as reruns, the show has become fondly remembered and has the support of an ardent Muppet fanbase.